 Anime and Manga

 - Miroku in InuYasha is a male example, although it is usually Played for Laughs.
 Any beautiful woman he meets he immediately propositions to bear his child.
-Justified in that he's living with a curse that will certainly kill him sooner or later, and he needs to produce a child before that happens.
-In the finale, he's cured and he settles down with Sango, who bears him many children.
+Justified in that he's living with a curse that will certainly kill him sooner or later, and he needs to produce a child before that happens - specially in such harsh times as Feudal Japan.
+In the finale, he's cured and he settles down with Sango, who bears him three children.

 - In Strike The Blood: